Updated June 8, 2022

 - Being so new, therapies specific to Omicron have not yet been developed.
 While it appears that Omicron responds as well as other variants to antiviral medications like remdesivir, it is less susceptible to some of the monoclonal antibody treatments.
 While sotrovimab remains effective, the FDA is no longer allowing treatment of Omicron with two other monoclonal antibodies used for the Delta variant due to ineffectiveness.

-The symptoms are similar to the BA.1 variant and early indications are that BA.2 has a similar severity of illness.
+The symptoms are similar to the BA.1 variant and BA.2.12.2 has a similar severity of illness.

 The Future of COVID